Travel testing abolished for fully vaccinated travellers to the UK: the key questions

 What has changed?

-The one remaining test for fully vaccinated travellers to England will be lifted imminently, the prime minister has said.
+The one remaining test for fully vaccinated arrivals to England and Scotland will be lifted from 4am on Friday 11 February .

-“We are now moving through the Omicron wave.
-So what we’re doing on travel to show this country is open for business, people arriving no longer have to take tests if they’ve been double vaccinated,” Boris Johnson told Sky News on Monday.
+The UK transport secretary, Grant Shapps, told Parliament: “2022 is the year in which restrictions on travel, lockdowns and limits on people’s lives are firmly placed in the past.”

-The prime minister gave no further details on timing or whether the UK’s passenger locator form will still be required.
+The government says: “The fully vaccinated rules apply if you are under 18.”

 Will the other UK nations follow suit?